SteveBarnett/Remixing/_thinking/after-buddhism.md

 to dwell in emptiness means to inhabit fully the embodied space of one’s sensory experience, but in a way that is no longer determined by one’s habitual reactivity.
 To dwell in such emptiness does not mean that one will no longer suffer

-What is this?”13 I have been guided by this impossible question ever since.
+What is this?”
+I have been guided by this impossible question ever since.
 It has led me away from a religious quest for ultimate truth and brought me back to a perplexed encounter with this contingent, poignant, and ambiguous world here and now.

 The quality of your “doubt”—of the questions you ask—is directly correlated to the quality of your insight